yuki-oyama/tristan2025-website/content/venue/_index.md

 |![](shinryokan1.jpg)|![](shinryokan2.jpg)|

 ## Getting to the Venue
-To get to the venue, all participants can arrive at **Naha Airport**, the biggest airport in Okinawa.
+To get to the venue, all participants can arrive at **Naha Airport**, the main and largest airport in Okinawa.
 Naha Airport has direct connections from major cities around Asia.
 Domestic flights also frequently operate to Naha from the two **Tokyo Airports** (Haneda and Narita), and many other major airports around Japan.

-After arriving at Naha Airport, there are many convenient, safe and on-time bus lines connecting to around the venue.
+After arriving at Naha Airport, there are convenient, safe and on-time bus lines connecting to around the venue.
 You can also rent a car to get around the Okinawa Island.

 More information on transportation, including the bus network, is available at the [official travel guide website](https://visitokinawajapan.com/plan-your-trip/getting-around-okinawa/).